dotnet/docs/docs/machine-learning/tutorials/predict-prices.md

 ## Load and transform data

-ML.NET uses the [IDataView class](xref:Microsoft.ML.IDataView) as a flexible, efficient way of describing numeric or text tabular data. `IDataView` can load either text files or in real time (for example, SQL database or log files).
+ML.NET uses the [IDataView interface](xref:Microsoft.ML.IDataView) as a flexible, efficient way of describing numeric or text tabular data. `IDataView` can load either text files or in real time (for example, SQL database or log files).
 Add the following code as the first line of the `Train()` method:

 [!code-csharp[LoadTrainData](./snippets/predict-prices/csharp/Program.cs#6 "loading training dataset")]